Scan $B$-Statistic for Kernel Change-Point Detection: SCAN -STATISTICS

-\item Sequence of graphs.
-Consider a change-point detection problem in the context of detecting an emergence of a community in the network \citep{marangoni2015sequential}.
-Assume before the change, each sample is a realization of a Erd\H os-R\'enyi random graph with the probabilty of forming an edge uniform across the graph.
-After the change, a ``community'' emerges, which is a subgraph where the edges are formed with much higher probability inside.
-This models a community where the members inside interacts more often.
-In Fig. \ref {offlinestat}(e), our online $M$-statistic hits the threshold quickly after a community forms.
+{\bf Sequence of graphs.} In Figure \ref {offlinestat}(b), we consider detecting the emergence of a community inside a network, which modeled using a stochastic block model, as considered by \citet{marangoni2015sequential}.
+Assume that before the change, each sample is a realization of an Erd\H os-R\'enyi random graph, with the probability of forming an edge $p_0=0.1$ uniformly across the graph.
+After the change, a ``community'' emerges, which is a subset of nodes, where the edges are formed in between these nodes with much higher probability $p_1=0.3$.
+The post-change distribution models a community where the members of the community interact more often.
+Our online procedure stops at time 102, meaning the change is detected with a small delay of 2 unit times.

-\item Real seismic signal.
-Consider a segment of a real seismic signal.
-In Fig. \ref {offlinestat}(f), our online $M$-statistic crosses the theoretical threshold and detects the seismic event quickly.
-Here, we also illustrate the effect of kernel bandwidth.
-The performance of the $M$-statistic is affected by the kernel bandwidth.
-For Gaussian RBF kernel $k(Y, Y')=\mbox{exp} \left(-\|Y-Y'\|^2/2 \sigma^2 \right)$, the kernel bandwidth $\sigma >0$ is typically chosen by a ``median trick'' \citep{scholkopf2001learning}, where $\sigma$ is set of the median of the pairwise distances between data points.
-The accuracy of the median trick is justified by a recent work \citep{ramdas2015decreasing} empirically and theoretically to certain extend.
+{\bf Real seismic signal; effect of kernel bandwidth.} In Figure \ref {offlinestat}(c), we consider a segment of real seismic signal that contains a change-point.
+Using the seismic signal, we illustrate the effect of different kernel bandwidth.
+For Gaussian RBF kernel $k(Y, Y')=\mbox{exp} \left(-\|Y-Y'\|^2/2 \sigma^2 \right)$, the kernel bandwidth $\sigma >0$ is typically chosen using a ``median trick'' in \citet{scholkopf2001learning,ramdas2015decreasing}, where $\sigma$ is set to be the median of the pairwise distances between data points.